Learning-Plans-and-Resources/learning-plans-and-resources/Learning Plans/cloud-learning-plan.md

 | Architecting with Google Kubernetes Engine: Workloads (C3)                                          | [link to path](https://app.pluralsight.com/library/courses/architecting-google-kubernetes-engine-production-c3/table-of-contents) |

 **Please note**: *You are not bound to this learning plan.
-You can use the deep dive channel to navigate the courses.
-Use the deep dive channel to navigate the courses.*
+You can use the deep dive channel to navigate the courses.*

 All the best with your learning.
 Happy coding 💻👍.